Endon House above (Photo`s taken 2018) has the distinction of having it’s own private road and this road is used regularly by the public.

 1914 and 1923: William Charles Jones was living in Endon House.

 1915: Alex Buchanan Thomson lived there.

-1939: Vincent Keeney lived at the lodge, he was a butler valet thirty five years of age.
-He lived with his wife May aged thirty six years and their son Robert 9 years.
+1939: Vincent Keeney lived at the lodge, he was a butler valet aged thirty five years.
+He lived with his wife May aged thirty six years and their son Robert nine years.

 1953: The Bunting family bought Endon House after Sir Henry and his wife died.

 1979: Les Wilcox owned Endon House at this time, he was a local man and had three generations living with him hence an extension or three.

 The current owners of Endon House have lived there for twenty six years [to 2019].

 Below are two catalogues of sales in 1910 and 1919 of Endon House, Field Cottage and Rose Cottage along with plots of land around them.
 Sorry they are just photographs for the moment, too big for my scanner.
 As they are not very clear yet if you want better close ups please contact me and I will zoom in on the sections you want.

 Once I have access to an A3 scanner I will get them up to standard.

 Our thanks go to Linda Stewart who has found old photos, researched census information and visited the current owner of Endon House to present an interesting history of the house’s residents etc.